 The VT100 keyboard (Figure A-2) has a key arrangement similar to an ordinary office typewriter.
-In addition to the standard typewriter keys the VT100 has additional keys and indicators that generate escape and control sequences, cursor control commands, and to show the current terminal status.
+In addition to the standard typewriter keys the VT100 has keys and indicators that generate escape and control sequences, cursor control commands, and show the current terminal status.

-The operator uses the keyboard to transmit codes to the host.
+You use the keyboard to transmit codes to the host.
 Some keys transmit one or more codes to the host immediately when typed.
 Other keys such as CTRL and SHIFT do not transmit codes when typed, but modify the codes transmitted by other keys.
-The code-transmitting keys cause the terminal to make a clicking sound to verify to the operator that the keystroke has been processed by the terminal.
-If two code-transmitting keys are pressed together, two codes will be transmitted according to the order in which the keys were typed.
-The terminal does not wait for the keys to be lifted, but transmits both codes as soon as possible after the keys are first typed.
-If three such keys are pressed simultaneously, the codes for the first two keys are transmitted immediately; the code for the third is transmitted when one of the first two keys is lifted.
+When you press a code-transmitting key, the terminal makes a clicking sound to verify it processed the keystroke.
+If you press two code-transmitting keys together, two codes are transmitted in the order typed.
+The terminal does not wait for the keys to be lifted, but transmits both codes as soon as possible after the keys are typed.
+If you press three such keys together, the codes for the first two keys are transmitted immediately; the code for the third is transmitted when one of the first two keys is lifted.